bunnysaini/Disaster-Classification/README.md

-# Disaster Classifciation using CNNs
+# Disaster Classificiation using CNNs
-bunnysaini/Disaster-Classifciation
+bunnysaini/Disaster-Classificiation

 ## Goal
 To prepare an image processing model to classify the type of disaster based on the image dataset.